-For the prevalence of chronic cough, we did not find a statistically significant difference between participant with and without COPD (6.0% vs 3.2%, P=0.0845), although the multivariable adjusted analysis (Table 5) showed that the risk of COPD was 59% higher among participants with chronic cough compared with those without chronic cough (OR 1.59; 95% CI, 1.13-2.23).
-The present results also support our previous findings that asymptomatic patients with COPD was common in China, especially in those with a mild degree of airflow limitation, such as patients at GOLD I or II stage[16].
-A similar result was also reported from general population in the Danish population where only 10% of COPD people diagnosed by spirometry from the general population had chronic cough defined as cough lasting for more than 8 weeks[3].
-These results demonstrate that chronic cough may not be a common symptom of early COPD and imply that screening of the early COPD in the community based on the self-reported chronic cough may not be appropriate, at least in Chinese general population.
+For the prevalence of chronic cough, we did not find a statistically significant difference between participants with and without COPD (6.0% versus 3.2%, p=0.0845), although the multivariable adjusted analysis (table 5) showed that the risk of COPD was 59% higher among participants with chronic cough compared with those without chronic cough (OR 1.59; 95% CI 1.13-2.23).
+The present results also support our previous findings that asymptomatic patients with COPD are common in China, especially in those with a mild degree of airflow limitation, such as patients at Global Initiative for Chronic Obstructive Lung Disease (GOLD) stage I or II [16].
+A similar result was also reported from the general population in Denmark where only 10% of people with COPD diagnosed by spirometry had chronic cough, defined as cough lasting for >8 weeks [3].
+These results demonstrate that chronic cough may not be a common symptom of early COPD and imply that screening for early COPD in the community based on self-reported chronic cough may not be appropriate, at least in the Chinese general population.

-The identified risk factors associated with chronic cough in this study have been reported previously, including age, smoking, occupational exposure, history of pneumonia or bronchitis during childhood and allergic rhinitis[30, 38-40].
-We found that ever-smokers had double to triple risk of chronic cough compared with never-smokers.
+The identified risk factors associated with chronic cough in this study have been reported previously, including age, smoking, occupational exposure, history of pneumonia or bronchitis during childhood, and allergic rhinitis [30, 38-40].
+We found that ever-smokers had double to triple the risk of chronic cough compared with never-smokers.
 Likewise, occupational exposure also increased the risk of chronic cough by 40%.
 Therefore, smoking cessation and avoiding occupational exposure should be mandatory in the management of patients with chronic cough.
-In accordance with previous studies reporting an inconsistent association of ambient air pollution with chronic cough[12, 41], we did not observe an impact of air pollution on the prevalence of chronic cough.
-This lack of association of air pollution with chronic cough may be due to the use of only one measure of PM{2.5} level averaged over a year within the geographic region of the participant, when the degree of personal exposure to PM{2.5} and other constituents of air pollution may also be more important in underlying the cough response.
+In accordance with previous studies reporting an inconsistent association of ambient air pollution with chronic cough [12, 41], we did not observe an impact of air pollution on the prevalence of chronic cough.
+This lack of association may be due to the use of only one measure of $PM{2.5}$ level averaged over a year within the geographical region of the participant, when the degree of personal exposure to $PM{2.5}$ and other constituents of air pollution may also be more important in the underlying cough response.

-In the present study, people with allergic rhinitis had nearly three times the risk for chronic cough compared with people who had no allergic rhinitis, which is supported by the report that upper airway inflammation is one of the most commonly identified cause of chronic cough[42].
-In addition, a multicenter survey to identify causes of chronic cough in Chinese adults showed that cough variant asthma (32.6%) and upper airway cough syndrome (18.6%) were the two top-ranked causes of chronic cough[43].
-We also showed that 21.0% people with chronic cough reported concomitant recurrent wheezing (Table E2).
+In the present study, people with allergic rhinitis had nearly three times the risk for chronic cough compared with people who did not have allergic rhinitis, which is supported by the report that upper airway inflammation is one of the most commonly identified causes of chronic cough [42].
+In addition, a multicentre survey to identify causes of chronic cough in Chinese adults showed that cough variant asthma (32.6%) and upper airway cough syndrome (18.6%) were the two top-ranking causes of chronic cough [43].
+We also showed that 21.0% of people with chronic cough reported concomitant recurrent wheezing (supplementary table E2).
 Therefore, in some cases, chronic cough in individuals with allergic rhinitis or concomitant recurrent wheezing may represent undiagnosed asthma, and these individuals will most likely benefit from treatment with inhaled corticosteroids.

-Although a previous study from a small hospital-based asthma cohort reported that cough frequency was not associated with lung function[44], our present study from a large general population showed that chronic cough was associated with an adverse impact on the lung function, consistent with previous findings in COPD patients[3] and from the general population[11].
-These inconsistent results might be due to different scale of cough (e.g. cough frequency vs. cough duration) and a different small population recruited.
+Although a previous study from a small hospital-based asthma cohort reported that cough frequency was not associated with lung function [44], our present study from a large general population showed that chronic cough was associated with an adverse impact on the lung function, consistent with previous findings in COPD patients [3] and from the general population [11].
+These inconsistent results might be due to a different scale of cough measurement (e.g. cough frequency versus cough duration) and size of population recruited.